Domestic Postgraduate Research Scholarship Selection Process

 - postgraduate research award results;

 - publications, and/or

-- relevant research experience.
+- significant relevant research experience.

 Where a combination of results and publications and/or research experience applies, the responsible academic area will provide an equivalent Postgraduate Score along with an equivalence statement, to the Graduate Scholarships Committee for consideration.
-The equivalent Postgraduate Score is determined from the information provided in the online application; thus is it important for all applicants to ensure they detail any publications and/or relevant research experience in their application as well as upload a complete resume.
+The equivalent Postgraduate Score is determined from the information provided in the online application; thus it is important for all applicants to ensure they detail any publications and/or relevant research experience in their application as well as upload a complete resume.

 FAQs - Domestic HDR Scholarship selection process:

 Q: Will the publications and/or research experience I have gained since completing my Honours Degree, add weight to my application?

 A: If you ensure that your publication(s) and/or relevant research experience is detailed in your application and uploaded resume, it will be considered.